-Template Date Change Record Links to Other Review 2.1 February 2021 Reference to Safeguarding Adults, Children and Family Checklist added to page 2 All TSAB policies and procedures Tees safeguarding children policies and procedures December 2021 2.2 April 2022 Title amended.
-Guidance and checklist reviewed to ensure still relevant - no other changes All TSAB policies and procedures Tees safeguarding children policies and procedures April 2024
+Template Revision Number Date Approved by the Board Change Record Links to Other Policies Review Date: 2.1 February 2021 Reference to Safeguarding Adults, Children and Family Checklist added to page 2 All TSAB policies and procedures Tees safeguarding children policies and procedures December 2021 2.2 April 2022 Title amended.
+Guidance and checklist reviewed to ensure still relevant - no other changes All TSAB policies and procedures Tees safeguarding children policies and procedures April 2024 2.3 April 2022 No changes made.
+All TSAB policies and procedures Tees safeguarding children policies and procedures April 2027